 The ability of professionals in the housing industry, as well as Canadian homeowners to accurately assess replacement costs requires a baseline standard that can be agreed upon across sectors.
 Whether you are a homeowner or work in the insurance or construction sector, reliable and mutually agreeable estimates are essential.
 That’s why the Douglas Residential Cost Guide has employed only reliable and industry-standard principles for more than a decade.
 The Douglas Residential Cost Guide delivers mutually agreeable replacement cost estimates for split-level homes that everyone can trust.

-Replacement Cost for Back Split Nuances Matter
+Replacement Cost Estimator for Back Split Homes

-There are several types of split-level homes, and each creates unique challenges in terms of replacement cost evaluations.
+There are several types of split-level homes, and each creates unique challenges in terms of replacement cost estimation.
 Unlike other architectural designs, back splits are usually identified as homes where the second level remains visible only from a side view.
-A frontal view makes it appear as though the structure is a single level home.
+A frontal view makes it appear as though the home is a single level home.
 Many of these homes include staircases that interconnect the floors and may be partially below grade in the front of the home.
 All of these and other elements must be pulled together when arriving at an accurate replacement cost estimate for back splits.

 When looking to estimate the rebuild cost for either a side split house or a back-split home, it’s imperative that all of the key stakeholders can agree on a universal standard for accurate estimates.
 The Douglas Residential Cost Guide remains the gold standard and one recognized by lenders, contractors, and insurance professionals alike.
 As a go-to resource, accurate calculations can be made using a hardcopy manual or by accessing it from any electronic device.